 The cash flow forecast is included in the following packages: Basic, Core, Professional, and Premium.
 The cash flow forecast is not included in the Light package.

-To use the cash flow forecast, you need either:
+To use the cash flow forecast, you need one of the following access rights combinations:

-A) Payment rights for purchase invoices + basic functions of Accounts Payable and views and lists of Accounts Payable (read rights are sufficient)
+• A) Payment rights for purchase invoices + from function-specific rights the basic functions of Accounts payable and Accounts payable views and lists (read rights are sufficient)

-B) Company user profile (can view the view but not drill down into events).
+• B) Company user profile (can view the view but not drill down into transactions).

-C) Accountant role KP + additionally editing rights in the accounting section (i.e., all rights to accounting, this is ready in the profile "All rights").
+• C) Accountant role KP + in addition from function-specific rights editing rights to the bookkeeping section (i.e., all rights to bookkeeping, this is ready in the profile "All rights").

 Settings

-At the top, you will find the action buttons related to the page settings.
+At the top of the view, you will find the action buttons related to the page settings.
 In the settings, it is possible to define which data is shown in the graph, update the forecast data, select the desired review frequency and time period.
 Additionally, you can set user-specific settings to suit the company's purpose.

 "Update forecast" function updates the graphics and table with the latest data available from the system, taking into account the user's own entries.